 Children’s Museum of the Arts (CMA) is located on 103 Charlton Street in New York City.
 The mission of CMA is to introduce children and their families to the transformative power of the arts by providing opportunities to make art side-by-side with working artists.
 CMA winds down its 30th anniversary year: #CMACIVICKIDS Make art: Make a difference.
 Learn more at www.cmany.org

 Program support for High Line Families is provided by Neiman Marcus.
+Snacks for High Line Families are provided by KIND Snacks.
 High Line Families is also supported, in part, with public funds from the New York City Department of Cultural Affairs in partnership with the New York City Council, under the leadership of Speaker Corey Johnson.